statisticsnorway/dapla-statbank-client/README.md

 ### Usage batches
-For the transferring methods, there are "twin" batch-methods.
+For the non-apidata-methods, there are "twin" batch-methods.
+For .transfer there is .transfer_batch and so on.
 Alternatively you can just run the methods above multiple times...

 To transfer many tables at the same time.